lextoumbourou/notes/books/the-art-of-game-design-a-book-of-lenses-2nd-edition.md

     * The Art of Videogames: From Pac-Man to Mass Effect by Chris Melissinos and Patrick O’Rourke
     * Drawing Basics and Videogame Art by Brian Solarski
     * Drawing on the Right Side of the Brain by Betty Edwards

+## Chapter 23: Some Games are Played with Other Players

+* Humans are naturally social creatures.
+* Theory that the popularity of single player games will be considered "temporary abnormality" and multi will win.
+* 5 reasons why we play games with others:
+    * Competition: allows for a balanced game, gives a worthy opponent, gives interesting problems to solve, fulfills deep need to compare skill level with others.
+    *  Collaboration: allow us to play games that make no sense with others, let us enjoy pleasure from group problem solving.
+Team sports gives us both competition and collaboration at the same time.
+    *  Meeting up: we like to see our friends but it can be awkward without an activity.
+Games, like food and alcohol, provide that.
+    *  Exploring our friends: Plato quote: “You can learn more about a man in an hour of play than a year of conversation.”
+    * Exploring ourselves: playing games with others teaches us a lot about ourselves.
+* People love to spectate others playing too.
+It's worth thinking about whether your setting your game up for this.
+    * **Lens #95: The Lens of Spectation**
+        * Is my game interesting to watch?
+        * Can it be more interesting?
+* Multiplayer games are harder to create and debug - worth thinking about why your game should be multiplayer.
+* Reading
+    * Testosterone and Competitive Play by Dan Cook
+    * “Listen...” by Ogden Nash

+## Chapter 24:  Other Players Sometimes Form Communities